scijava/jgo/README.md

 ## Installation

-Just clone this repo, and symlink `jrun` into your `bin` directory.
+Just clone this repo, and symlink `jrun` into your favorite `bin` directory.

 You need a POSIX shell environment, as well as `mvn` installed.